 Most ventricular septal defects can be diagnosed on physical exam, due to their murmur.
 The murmur can change with time due to the hole closing, or due to more blood flow across the hole.

 The heart can sometimes be seen or felt to be beating hard because of the extra work it is performing.
 Babies can be continuously breathing fast or hard and have a fast heart rate.

 An electrocardiogram can help determine the sizes of the chambers to see if there is strain on the heart due to the ventricular septal defect.
-However, the electrocardiogram can be normal at birth and change with time as congestive heart failure worsens.
+The electrocardiogram can be normal at birth and change with time as congestive heart failure worsens.
 It can also suggest if there are other heart defects associated with the ventricular septal defect.